Geonovum/inspirelab/docs/server.rst

 Server
 ======

-The server hosts several applications related to INSPIRE activities of Geonovum.
+The server http://inspirelab.geonovum.nl hosts several applications related to INSPIRE activities of Geonovum.
 This chapter provides technical details about the server and applications.

 Default settings are used unless specified otherwise.

 System specs
 ============
-Created May 8th 2015
+Created May 8th 2015, CloudVPS

     [vps60747]